thifranc/docs.wiki.raw/Admin-Guide:-Using-Liquid-as-an-Onion-Service.md

 HiddenServicePort 80 10.66.60.1:80
 ```

-You can find the created Onion Service hostname in `/var/lib/tor/liquid/hostname`.
+After restarting the tor service, you can find the created Onion Service hostname in `/var/lib/tor/liquid/hostname`.

-Use this in `/opt/node/liquid.ini` as follows:
+Use the hostname value in `/opt/node/liquid.ini` as `domain`:

 ```
 domain = 0123456789thisisjustaninvalidsampleandnotavvalidonionurl.onion